Notice of Information Privacy Practices

 We may use and disclose medical information to tell you about health related benefits or services that may be of interest to you.

-Health professionals, using their best judgment, may disclose to a family member, or other relative, close personal friend or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.
+Communication with Family: Health professionals, using their best judgment, may disclose to a family member, or other relative, close personal friend or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.

 All research projects are subject to government mandated approval process.
 Under certain circumstances, we may use minimally necessary medical information about you for research purposes.
 Before we release medical information for research, you must sign a research authorization form.

 We may contact you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+We will not sell your PHI or use of disclose it for marketing purposes without your specific permission.

 We may contact you as part of a fund-raising effort.
+You have the right to opt out of receiving such fundraising communications.

 We may use and disclose medical information to tell you about, or recommend possible treatment options or alternatives that may be of interest to you.